Rolandchn/Bomberman/README.md

 ## <a name="topo">💣 Topo<a/>
 Bomberman simplified is a turn based Bomberman-style game, the goal is to destroy the obstacle, create a path and explode your opponent ! <br> <br>
-With its destructible terrain, shrinking borders, bomb-based combat, and strategic pathfinding challenges, the game provides a dynamic environment perfectly suited for developing and testing intelligent AI agents.
+With it's destructible terrain, shrinking borders, bomb-based combat, and strategic pathfinding challenges, the game provides a dynamic environment perfectly suited for developing and testing intelligent AI agents.

 ## <a name="technologie">⚙️ Technologie<a/>
 - Python